LordButley/JapanEasy/README.md

 * wants to learn Japanese
 * is learning Japanese and wants a helpful learning aid
-* has learnt japanese and wants a revision aid
+* has learnt Japanese and wants a revision aid

 ## Structure

 The website is focussed entirely on the learning quiz.
-As such there is a single HTML page that is manipulated through CSS and Javascipt so not to distract from the sites goals.
+As such there is a single HTML page that is manipulated through CSS and JavaScript so not to distract from the site's goals.
 This manipulation results in 3 distinct parts:

-- Welcome page - This contains and introduction and brief explanation of the intuitive quiz controls and well as the controls themselves.
+- Welcome page - This contains and introduction and brief explanation of the quiz and well as the intuitive controls.
 - Quiz page - This is generated through JavaScript and contains a question and a number of answers determined by the difficulty setting.
-- End game page - This contains the score achieved in the quiz.
+- End game page - This contains the score achieved in the quiz and feedback.

 ## Skeleton

 The initial ideas were taken from the structure planning and a visual mock up was created using Balsamiq.
 Mobile and Tablet wireframes are all available [here.](wireframes/wireframes.pdf).
-Note Desktop and Tablet wireframes are identical with the only difference being a larger background image.
+Note Desktop and Tablet wireframes are identical with the only difference being a larger background image and as such have not been included.

 ## Surface